 Programs to Help Homeowners & Investors

 The City has a number of governmental programs designed to help homeowners and investors.
-The Elizabeth Home Improvement Program administers a First Time Homebuyers program and a variety of grants for rehabilitating one-to-four family units, rentals units, units for the disabled, and a senior fix-it program.
+The Elizabeth Home Improvement Program administers a variety of grants for rehabilitating one-to-four family units, rentals units, units for the disabled, and a senior fix-it program.

 For its children, the current administration has renovated 80% of its playgrounds over the past decade and has added the following recreation amenities: